 After years of adding Halloween events to my monthly events roundups, it’s time to just give Halloween its own post.
 Here’s a list of events celebrating Halloween in Omaha including Halloween movies, trunk or treats and free activities involving all-things-pumpkin.
 The season has started earlier and earlier each year, and in 2022, I have added Halloween events that are in September.

-NOTE: This post was first published in 2018 and is now updated in August with 2021 Halloween events.
+NOTE: This post was first published in 2018 and is now updated in September with 2022 Halloween events.
 Many more will be added as dates become known.
 If you know of an event to add, please let me know at email@example.com!

 Omaha traditions: Halloween and fall activities

 I’ve got a few family traditions for Halloween.
 Top on that list is “Go to the pumpkin patch.”
 If you don’t have any traditions, here are a few things to do in Omaha this time of year.